abdulbadii/smart-directories-navigation/README.md

 # Bash smart directories navigation
 Go or get into a directory, keeping every previous directory saved, listed neatly right off on shell
-It must be inside ~/.bashrc to get the executable g, stand for get into, functioning, working directly, nicely, fast in shell terminal and no DIRS shell variable else being used
+It must be inside ~/.bashrc to get the executable g (stand for get in) functioning, working directly, nicely and fast in shell terminal and no DIRS shell variable else being used
-simply rename function name g with whatever you like; j (stand for jump into), b (stand for be in), etc
+Simply rename function name g with whatever you like; j, stand for jump into or b, stand for be in, etc

 # Usage
-Note that each use to mean: go to a directory, i.e. not its removal of dir. stack, the first process step "save the current directory onto top of dir. stack" is implied before the first one explicitly written, except `g 1` usage
+Note explanation below that each usage to mean: go to a directory, i.e. not its removal from dir. stack, the first process step "save the current directory onto top of dir. stack" is implied before the first one explicitly written, except the `g 1` usage

 g
 go to $HOME dir.